 Thanks to their accessibility and regular interaction with patients, pharmacists are also in a unique position to identify potential drug interactions early on, and to educate patients on the proper use of medication.
 These efforts have had significant impact on patient satisfaction and quality of care, and can help contain health care costs.

 Improving the Consumer Care Experience and Driving Better Health Outcomes

 As Americans assume more financial responsibility for their health care, there is heightened consumer demand for access to low-cost, convenient care.
 Pharmacists can play a critical role in meeting that demand by making it easier for patients to access high-quality and cost-effective preventive screenings and immunization services.

 Pharmacist-led programs can help ease care transitions by reducing the occurrence of adverse drug events, addressing medication adherence and lowering hospital readmission rates through services such as bedside prescription transactions, counseling prior to discharge and phone consultations.
 In fact, a 2016 study from the CVS Health Research Institute found that medication reconciliation programs, in which pharmacists review patients' medication regimens and provide adherence counseling during the patient's transition from hospital to home, reduced risk of hospital readmission by 50 percent, and helped avoid unnecessary health care costs.

-Medication management conducted by pharmacists has also been shown to improve medication adherence and clinical outcomes for patients with chronic conditions such as diabetes, hypertension and cardiovascular disease.5 This increase in adherence can have far-reaching effects on both personal and financial health.
+Medication management conducted by pharmacists has also been shown to improve medication adherence and clinical outcomes for patients with chronic conditions such as diabetes, hypertension and cardiovascular disease.

-Finally, pharmacists play an important role in managing and improving population health, particularly in areas such as tobacco cessation and diabetes management, through counseling, monitoring, and support.6
+Finally, pharmacists play an important role in managing and improving population health, particularly in areas such as tobacco cessation and diabetes management, through counseling, monitoring, and support.

 The Only Constant is Change